Belize is an amazing country. So much to see and do. I wanted to share with you the 5 Reasons to Retire in Belize. Enjoy!

 Belize offers a casual atmosphere, so there’s no need to dress up.
 Shorts and a t-shirt, or a comfortable flowing sundress, is always appropriate.
 The breeze is going to feel much better when you can feel it through nice, light fabrics.
 The warm weather and the frequent walks on the sandy beach make sandals the perfect daily shoe choice.
 The dining experiences in Belize allow for casual dress as well.
 A lot of the time you will be grabbing a beachside meal and a beer or cocktail at one of the many restaurants and bars.

 I hope you enjoyed reading 5 Reasons to Retire to Belize.
 When you are ready to retire, or are even contemplating Belize as your new retirement home, give us a shout we’re hear to help in the process.
-I also want to share with you an amazing country guide for Belize.
-Everything you ever wanted to know about the country is in the guide.
-Happy reading!

 Here are a few more articles I believe you will really enjoy: